jindalabhinav/DesignPatterns/src/Structural/Facade/README.md

 }
 ```

-The only thing we've done is we've moved it t o a different place, it still hasn't solved SRP or OCP.
+The only thing we've done with this is, we've moved it to a different place, it still hasn't solved SRP or OCP.